195th Fighter Squadron: Arizona Air National Guard

-In late 1983, the 195th designation was transferred from California to the Arizona Air National Guard.
+In late 1983, the 195th was transferred to the Arizona Air National Guard.
 It was formed in January 1984 as the 195 Tactical Fighter Training Squadron and was extended federal recognition on 1 February.
 The mission of the unit was to train combat-ready pilots for the Air National Guard (Replacement Training Unit or RTU).
-The 195th TFTS was the second of eventually four squadrons assigned to the 162d Tactical Fighter Training Group at Tucson ANGB.
+The 195th was the second of eventually four squadrons assigned to the 162d Tactical Fighter Training Group at Tucson ANGB.
 It was equipped with the A-7D/K Corsair II.
 The squadron was the last of the RTUs in the A-7D aircraft.

-Conversion from the A-7D/K started in 1991 when the 195th FS started to receive many older F-16A Block 5 aircraft from other USAF units.
+Conversion from the A-7D/K started in 1991 when the 195th started to receive older F-16A Block 5 aircraft from other USAF units.
 This mission remained after the conversion, but the older airframes were not quite suited to fulfill this mission.
 However, this transition was quite short-lived since the squadron had to disperse its airframes already a year later.
 With the A-7Ds being retired in 1992, the squadron became a strictly ground academic squadron with no aircraft assigned at the time.

 During the same period the ANG started with training foreign non-NATO pilots.
 Six aircraft from the 148th FTS were designated to begin a school for those students.
-This group of aircraft and an initial cadre of instructors formed what would later become IMT (International Military Training).
+This group of aircraft and an initial cadre of instructors formed what would later become International Military Training.
 The squadron had no official number or designation.
-In 1995 the ANG Staff decided to transfer this school into the 195th TFTS.
+In 1995 the ANG Staff decided to transfer this school into the 195th.
 Thus the squadron regained its aircraft and started flying again.
 This time these airframes were all F-16A block 15 models, giving the squadron a better opportunity in its task.

 In 2006 the squadron started converting to F-16C block 25 airframes.
 As one of the last F-16A block 15 airframe squadrons within the ANG and the USAF all together, it was decided to mothball the latter completely.
 Therefore, the squadron started receiving newer block 25 airframes that were becoming available from other squadrons.
 The mission of the squadron stayed exactly the same, just being able to perform in a more modern manner with the added capabilities of the block 25 aircraft.